Loki-Astari/loki-astari.github.io/source/_posts/2015-01-23-c-plus-plus-by-example-smart-pointer-part-iii.markdown

         workWithSP(ThorsAnvil::UP<int>(nullptr));
     }
 ```
 This is overly verbose, there is no danger involved in forming a smart pointer around a `nullptr` automatically.
-Because `nullptr` has its own type `std::nullptr_t` we can add a constructor to explicitly simplify this case make the use case simpler to read.
+Because `nullptr` has its own type `std::nullptr_t` we can add a constructor to explicitly simplify this case, which makes it easier to read.
 ```cpp Smart Pointer with std::nullptr_t constructor
     namespace ThorsAnvil
     {